 You need to be a United States citizen, permanent resident alien, or U.S. non-citizen national and possess a Social Security Card.
 You can’t join if we can’t tax ya!
 (Detailed citizenship requirements)

-Must be a High School Diploma Graduate (DoD Tier I) and score at least a 35QT the Armed Services Vocational Aptitude Battery (ASVAB).
-If you don’t have an approved high school diploma, a Tier II credential like the GED, you must score a minimum ASVAB score of 50 – the seats available for Tier II are very limited.
+Non-prior service applicants must be a High School Diploma Graduate (DoD Tier I) and be able to achieve a minimum of a 31QT composite score on the Armed Services Vocational Aptitude Battery (ASVAB).
+If you do not have an approved Tier I credential, then a Tier II credential, like the General Education Diploma (GED) may be used, but a minimum ASVAB score of 50QT is required.
+Tier II applicants must be advised that the openings available for Tier II credentials are very limited.

 Whether you are enlisting or seeking a commission, you must pass a physical examination.
-This isn’t your every day physical and it must be completed by a doctor at the Military Entrance Processing Station (good ol’ MEPS).
+This isn’t your everyday physical and it must be completed by a doctor at the Military Entrance Processing Station (good ol’ MEPS).
 You must be within the Navy height and weight standards.
 The physical not only checks your current status but reviews your past medical history as some ailments can cause long term issues that you may not feel any effects from today.
-Some disqualifying medical conditions can be waivered and some are normally disqualifying altogether.
+Some disqualifying medical conditions can be waived and some are normally disqualifying altogether.

-You can not be under civil restraint to include, but not limited to, probation or incarceration nor have a pattern of minor convictions or any non-minor misdemeanor or felony convictions; although, Waivers may be granted depending on number and severity – your personal conduct and accomplishments are just a couple of the factors used to determine your waiver (remember: if you get to the point where a waiver interview will be conducted, be respectful and polite!).
+You can not be under civil restraint to include, but not limited to, probation or incarceration nor have a pattern of minor convictions or any non-minor misdemeanor or felony convictions; although, ConductÂ Waivers may be granted depending on number and severity – your personal conduct and accomplishments are just a couple of the factors used to determine your waiver (remember: if you get to the point where a waiver interview will be conducted, be respectful and polite!).
 Special circumstances for domestic violence charges and convictions.

 Keep in mind this post is very general and is intended to give you a basic overview of enlistment requirements.
 Make sure you discuss any and all information with your Recruiter and ensure ultimately the information is documented in your enlistment application.